Sports Officiating Forums

-FREE forums will be held for grassroots sports officials (umpires, referees and judges), officiating coaches, competition administrators and sport industry professionals.
+FREE forums were held in March 2018 for grassroots sports officials (umpires, referees and judges), officiating coaches, competition administrators and sport industry professionals.

-Be inspired by umpires, referees and other sport personalities who will draw on their experiences from Grand Slams, World Cups, Olympic and Commonwealth Games.
+Participants were inspired by umpires, referees and other sport personalities who drew on their experiences from Grand Slams, World Cups, Olympic and Commonwealth Games.